SandyPantsLai/rails-pg-example-shop/README.md

 - `/admin/addresses` (`/admin/addresses?q%5Bcreated_since_x_days%5D=<num of days>`) This is a slow transaction that queries using a sequential scan.
 You can create more addresses quickly by [generating fake orders](https://github.com/SandyPantsLai/rails-pg-example-shop#fake-orders-and-send-traffic)

 ### If you want to use background jobs...
-- Run `heroku ps:scale worker=1` to start your Sidekiq worker.
+- Run `heroku ps:scale worker=1` to start your worker.
 This is only used for the CSV feature, i.e. https://your-app-name.herokuapp.com/admin/csvs, so no need to scale this up if you aren't going to use that feature.
 The CSV import allows you to import more products - see [here for an example file](https://github.com/SandyPantsLai/rails-pg-example-shop/tree/master/db/samples/2018-sets.csv)

 ### Fake data and send traffic
 - You can generate more fake orders if you'd like by using `heroku run bash` and then `bundle exec rake store_sample:generate_orders[number of orders to generate]` in the one-off dyno